passepartoutvpn/passepartout/README.md

 By contributing to this project you are agreeing to the terms stated in the [Contributor License Agreement (CLA)][contrib-cla].
 For more details please see [CONTRIBUTING][contrib-readme].

+## Blog

+[Follow the blog][web-blog] for insights, real-world challenges, and lessons learned from building and maintaining Passepartout.

 ## Credits

 - [fastlane][credits-fastlane]